ade25/ade25.webserver/docs/setup.md

 ```

 In order to use the environment you need to clone
-a dedicated webserver buildout into your working directory, e.g.
+a dedicated webserver buildout into your working directory and run the provided
+**development.cfg** profile. this will build a local fabfile holding the server
+specific configuration (like hosted sites, servername etc)

 ```bash
 $ git clone git@github.com:ade25/z1.git